 GitLab CI/CD

-GitLab CI/CD unlike the other tools listed here is actually something I have used commercially.
-I find it to be very similar to Circle CI in terms of config, not a bad thing.
-I do however feel their UI isn’t as great.
+GitLab CI/CD, unlike the other tools listed here, is actually something I have used commercially.
+I find it to be very similar to Circle CI in terms of config, which is not a bad thing.
+I do, however, feel their UI isn’t as great.
 If the repository is hosted on GitLab, I would not hesitate to use GitLab CI/CD.

 - Pros